BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Additionally, he may not call Heroic
 Moves.*]

-[*Raising Spirits — Bombur can lift flagging morale with a kindly word or a proffered treat.*]
+[*Raising Spirits â€” Bombur can lift flagging morale with a kindly word or a proffered treat.*]

 [*Once each turn, at any point in Bombur's Move phase, choose a friendly